manolomartinez/greg/README.md

     Downloading Peter Adamson on Avicenna's Flying Man Thought Experiment -- Peter_Adamson_on_Plotinus_on_Evil.mp3 Done

 As you can see, `greg download` accepts a range of episodes of the kind `a, b, c-f, h, ...`.
-The numbers make reference to the numbers at the beginning of each entry provided by `greg check`. `check` creates a persistent file (`feeddump` in the data directory, `~/.local/share/greg/data by default, but you can change that in the config file, or passing a different path with the `--datadirectory` flag), so `download` will keep on working, and referring to the last `check` ever done.
+The numbers make reference to the numbers at the beginning of each entry provided by `greg check`. `check` creates a persistent file (`feeddump` in the data directory, `~/.local/share/greg/data by` default, but you can change that in the config file, or passing a different path with the `--datadirectory` flag), so `download` will keep on working, and referring to the last `check` ever done.

 All of these podcasts will be downloaded to the default download directory for the feed (if you used the `-f` flag) or the general default download directory (again, `~/Podcasts` if you don't tell Greg otherwise.
 We'll learn how to change that soon), inside a subdirectory named after the podcast (we can change that default too.)
 After listening to them we decide that this podcast is well worth our time, and keep it, or we decide that it's not, and

     greg remove PhilosophyBites

-If we keep it, we might want to start sync'ing from, say, the 30th of April, 2013, on.
+If we keep it, we might want to start `sync`ing from, say, the 30th of April, 2013, on.
 So we edit the feed information

     greg edit PhilosophyBites -d 2013-4-30

 `-d` or `--downloadfrom` change the date after which Greg should start downloading episodes when it syncs.
 Currently, the only two things one can `edit` in a feed are the download-from date and `--url` -- but many more things can be changed by editing the config file. `greg edit -h` will give help you with the `edit` options and syntax -- likewise for the rest of Greg subcommands.

 All right.
 Let's add a second feed: